gstlearn/gstlearn/r/README.md

 ### Windows:

-First, install R and RTools with Boost and HDF5 [optional] support by following (these instructions)[https://github.com/gstlearn/gstlearn#minggw-rtools].
+First, install R and RTools with Boost and HDF5 support by following (these instructions)[https://github.com/gstlearn/gstlearn#minggw-rtools].

 Then, download and install the following tools: